georgesk/dokuwiki-plugin-odtplus2dw/README.md

 ## Description

+odtplus2dw is a plugin for dokuwiki (forked from odt2dw to add doc/docx support).
 This plugin lets you import a document into Dokuwiki.
 It supports (at least) .odt, .doc, .docx formats.
 It should also work with any other document format that pandoc supports, but it has not been tested yet.

+## Usage

+From a Dokuwiki page, click on the "Import file" button in the Page Tools.
+Select a File and click upload.

 ## Installation

-This plugin needs:
+**External requirements:** This plugin requires the following additional components that must be installed separately:

 - php xsltProcessor class (ex : php-xml, php5-xsl)
 - php zipArchive class